stupidmankind/BYpassDoc/docs/source/commands/excelappendrow.rst

 ----------

 **Instance Name**
-	Enter the instance name to indicate the selected workbook
+	Indicate the instance name for the selected workbook

 **Sheet Name**
 	Indicate the name of the sheet within the Workbook to activate